openssl req

 -x509

-If existing request is specified with the -in option, it is converted to the self signed certificate otherwise new request is created.
+If an existing request is specified with the -in option, it is converted to the a certificate; otherwise a request is created from scratch.

 -days n

-when the -x509 option is being used this specifies the number of days to certify the certificate for, otherwise it is ignored. n should be a positive integer.
+When -x509 is in use this specifies the number of days to certify the certificate for, otherwise it is ignored. n should be a positive integer.
 The default is 30 days.

 -set_serial n

-serial number to use when outputting a self signed certificate.
-This may be specified as a decimal value or a hex value if preceded by 0x.
-It is possible to use negative serial numbers but this is not recommended.
+Serial number to use when outputting a self-signed certificate.
+This may be specified as a decimal value or a hex value if preceded by "0x".
+If not given, a large random number will be used.

 -extensions section